 The bill amends the Professional Employer Organization Registration Act by updating provisions related to health benefit plans and employee welfare benefit plans.
 Key changes include the introduction of new requirements for health benefit plans offered by professional employer organizations (PEOs).
-Specifically, these plans must either be fully insured by an authorized insurer or self-funded, with stipulations for utilizing a licensed third-party administrator, holding plan assets in a trust, and providing written notice to covered employees about the plan's funding status.
-Additionally, PEOs are required to file quarterly reports detailing financial statements and compliance with relevant laws.
+These plans must either be fully insured by an authorized insurer or self-funded, with specific stipulations such as utilizing a licensed third-party administrator, holding plan assets in a trust account, and providing written notice to covered employees about the plan's funding status.
+Additionally, PEOs are required to file quarterly reports with the department detailing financial statements, actuarial assessments, and compliance certifications.

 Final Reading: 48-2706, 48-2708